OrdnanceSurvey/ios-sdk-demo-locate-me/README.md

  $SRCROOT/StaticFrameworks
  </pre>

-#### Download Offline POI database
+#### Download Offline Places Of Interest geocoder database

-This project is configured to use the offline points of interest database containing the following Open datasets:
+This project is configured to use the offline geocoder database containing the following OpenData datasets:

 - 1:50K Gazetteer
 - OS Locator
 - Codepoint Open datasets

-Please follow the guide [here](https://github.com/OrdnanceSurvey/ordnancesurvey-ios-sdk#poi-database) to build the POI database.
+Please follow the guide [here](https://github.com/OrdnanceSurvey/ordnancesurvey-ios-sdk#poi-database) to build the geocoder database.

 Copy the file into the `Resources` directory under the project root
 <pre>